 Simplify remote access and file sharing with familiar interfaces on any computer or device.
 Windows and Mac desktops natively display mapped drives in Explorer and Finder.
 The same experience is presented on iOS and Android devices like iPads, iPhones, and Pixels, or through popular web browsers like Chrome, Firefox, and Internet Explorer.

 Easily collaborate with business partners by providing them with access to a limited set of internal files or folders.
 Share files with non-AD users while maintaining administrative controls.
 Simplify multi-site collaboration with automatic version controls and file locking.

-Eliminate the overhead and support tickets commonly associated with VPN file sharing, Always On VPN or Direct Access.
+Eliminate the overhead and support tickets commonly associated with VPN file sharing, Always On VPN, or Direct Access.
 Automatically use existing users and permissions to save setup time and money.
-The cloud mapped drive is always-on without the VPN connections.
+The cloud mapped drive is always on without the VPN connections.

 Data protection comes with military-grade encryption, secure connections, and more.
 Automatically use existing users and permissions to save setup time and money.

-Triofox provides a white-labeled solution that makes it easy for enterprises to build a self-hosted file sharing solution based on current Active Directory and file server infrastructure.
+Triofox provides a white-labeled solution that makes it easy for enterprises to build a self-hosted file sharing solution based on the current Active Directory and file server infrastructure.

 When it comes to data privacy, security, and control, Triofox offers a better alternative to Dropbox and SharePoint when using a private cloud or network shares on an on-premises file server.